 I went to my piggy bank to see how much money I had.
 I have £7.40 in there.
 I told her I would buy her a new one when we next went to town.

 I was the one who chose to feel powerless and I chose to punish someone else for that.
 That’s not right or ethical.
 There is a ridiculous number of people who blame others, for them actively choosing to feel powerless.
 If everyone learned to take responsibility for their actions, oh my gosh!
 Imagine what kind of world we would live in :).
 There would be no revenge and no blame.
 Everyone would understand how powerful they are (in a healthy way), naturally, everyone would then be confident.
-How confident you think you are directly relating to how powerful you think you are.

 I would love to live in a world where everyone had good self-esteem.